Dhar01/Loknath-Dhar.github.io/content/posts/be-better-version.md

 Here, I will share some resources, i.e., blogs I find amazing.
 Whether you're a *DevOps practitioner, SRE, Linux System Administrator* or **belief in self-development** - these resources will significantly help you.

-> 👉‍ Do note that they're all according to my preference!
+> ‍Do note that they're all according to my preference!
 And notably, not affiliated!
 By nature, I'm a reader, so most probably, you're not gonna see any video lessons or something like that.
 Sorry!

 Enjoy the readings!

-# Misc
+# ♾️ Misc

 - [Architecture notes](https://architecturenotes.co/)
 - [School of SRE](https://linkedin.github.io/school-of-sre/)